KK-Designs/COOL-BOI-BOT/README.md

 > ⚠ This bot is currently running on the previous version of `discord.js`, version 13.12.0, which is not the latest version (14.6.0).
 I will update it later.
 As of now, I don't have time to rewrite the entire code.
 Thank you for using COOL BOI BOT!

-> ⚠ Discord has told us to remove the music system as it violates YouTube and other streaming services' terms of service.
-As a result, all music commands are disabled.
-Our bot's verification will also come back soon.
-Thank you for using COOL BOI BOT!

 ---

 A multi-purpose, utility, logging, moderation, and fun bot with almost 100 commands!
 Built to provide an entertaining, fun space for your Discord server!